KendraOnu/PortfolioDataAnalytics/README.md

 # PortfolioDataAnalytics
 Welcome to my Data Analytics Repository.
-In here, you will find Data Analytics projects showcasing my skills in SQL and Excel.
-I have completed 3 projects in total demonstrating my understanding and skill in using Basic SQL syntax, ORDER BY, GROUP BY, Aggregate functions and CREATE DATABASE (SQL).
-As well as VLOOKUP, Data Sorting and Filtering and Data Visualisations (Excel)
+Here, you will find Data Analytics projects showcasing my skills in SQL and Excel.
+I have completed 3 projects demonstrating my understanding and skill in Basic SQL syntax for data exploration such as ORDER BY, GROUP BY, Aggregate functions and CREATE DATABASE.
+As well as VLOOKUP, Data Sorting and Filtering and Data Visualisations (Excel).

 **_PROJECTS_**